Short-time universal scaling in an isolated quantum system after a quench: Renormalization-group flow

-The RG Eqs.~\reff{eq:RG12} and \reff{eq:RGOmdq} have been derived under the assumption that inelastic scattering does not occur, at least in the early stages of the evolution, and that the dynamical exponent keeps its initial value $z=1$.
-In fact, up to this order in perturbation theory, the tadpole is the only relevant diagram which is responsible for the occurrence of elastic dephasing during the time evolution and, for a deep quench, it results in the scaling behavior discussed above.
+The RG Eqs.~\reff{eq:RG12} have been derived under the assumption that inelastic scattering does not occur, at least in the early stages of the evolution, and that the dynamical exponent keeps its initial value $z=1$.
+In fact, up to this order in perturbation theory, the tadpole is the only relevant diagram which is responsible for the occurrence of elastic dephasing during the time evolution and, for a deep quench, it results in the fixed point $Q_{\rm dy}$ discussed above.
 However, the RG transformations also generate relevant dissipative terms which are expected to drive the system to thermal equilibrium \cite{Mitra11,Mitra12a}.
-In the present case, they appear as secular terms growing in time, eventually spoiling the perturbative expansion (unless they are properly resummed \cite{Berges08,Tavora13,Lux13}), and changing the dynamical exponent $z$ towards the diffusive value $z\simeq 2$.
-Nonetheless, these terms --- which are absent immediately after the quench and are therefore generated perturbatively --- turn out to be small (up to this order in perturbation theory) at short times $\Lambda t \lesssim \Lambda t^* = 1/g^* \simeq \epsilon^{-1}$, which include the range of times within which the short-time scaling behavior associated with $P$ sets in.
-Note that dissipative terms are not actually generated in the cases studied in Refs.~\cite{Sondhi2013, Sciolla2013, Smacchia}, whose relevant fluctuations are Gaussian; correspondingly, the scenario sketched in Fig.~\ref{fig:Om-flow} should apply at all times.
+In the present case, they appear as secular terms growing in time (see Appendix~\ref{app:app1}), eventually spoiling the perturbative expansion (unless they are properly resummed \cite{Berges08,Tavora13,Lux13}), and changing the dynamical exponent $z$ towards the diffusive value $z\simeq 2$.
+Nonetheless, these terms, which are absent immediately after the quench and are therefore generated perturbatively, turn out to be small at short times $\Lambda t \lesssim \Lambda t^* = 1/(\Omega_0 u^*_{\rm dy}) \simeq \epsilon^{-1}$, which include the range of times within which the short-time scaling behavior associated with $Q_{\rm dy}$ sets in (see Appendix~\ref{app:app1}).
+Note that no dissipative terms are actually generated in the cases studied in Refs.~\cite{Sondhi2013, Sciolla2013, Smacchia}, namely in the $N\to \infty$ limit, because the relevant fluctuations are Gaussian.
+Accordingly, the prethermal state is stable at all times and no thermalization occurs.